How to Run a School Reading Challenge

 1. Decide your contest theme, type, and time frame.

 Pick your theme from our ready-made challenge templates or work with your dedicated school success manager to design your own.
 Decide if you’ll set a reading list of specific titles, like your state’s award winners, and if so, which ones.
-Then, set your contest timeline, making sure to mark specific midway points to give progress updates and rewards.
+Then, set your contest timeline, marking specific midway points to give progress updates and rewards.

 2. Set your goals and rewards.

-Select an attainable reading goal for your timeframe, at the individual level, school, and/or district level.
-Then, match rewards to key milestones along the way to a grand prize.
-You don’t have to break the bank on prizes—even recognition and “free” incentives like a dress-down day, extra book checkout, or lunch in the library can get students motivated to read.
+Select an attainable reading goal for your timeframe at the individual, school, and/or district levels.
+Then, match rewards like weekly drawings for completion prizes to key milestones towards a grand prize drawing.
+You don’t have to break the bank on prizes—even recognition and “free” incentives like a dress-down day, extra book checkout, or lunch in the library can motivate students to read.

 3. Plan your promotion.

 Think through your communication plan for schools, students, and families.
 Our team makes it easy with pre-made promotional materials like flyers and social media share images.
-Many schools find success with newsletter blurbs, school hallway or library displays, and school-wide announcements.
+Many schools succeed with newsletter blurbs, school hallway or library displays, and school-wide announcements.

 4. Build school and teacher buy-in.

-Get your media specialists and classroom teachers invested in the contest with staff communication and a quick refresher training or recording to make sure they know how to use Beanstack.
-You can even add a staff reward, like a catered lunch or a gift card, to stoke their competitive drive.
+Get your media specialists and classroom teachers invested in the contest with staff communication and a quick refresher training or recording to ensure they know how to use Beanstack.
+To stoke their competitive drive, you can add a staff reward, like a catered lunch or a gift card.

 5. Announce and celebrate progress during the contest.

-Deploy your promotional messaging, publish your challenge, and then keep track of and recognize your student’s progress toward their reading goal with planned or surprise leaderboard announcements and rewards.
+Deploy your promotional messaging, publish your challenge, and then track and recognize your students' progress toward their reading goal with planned or surprise leaderboard announcements and rewards.

 Keep up with the latest news and updates from Beanstack